Java AWT/Swing Testing¶

 Settings > Java

-Choose target JVM in the list of available Java machines and press Install button
+Choose the target JVM from the list of available Java machines and then press the 'Install' button.

 -